What happens at a typical CPR Training Class?

 You will have to wear gloves and use other materials provided in the class and practice them on a dummy.
 Your instructor will show you the procedure and walk you through situations, where you might require help in applying the procedures.

 You will be asked to practice the drill – Call, check and care.
 This protocol calls for checking up at the scene, calling out for assistance and then taking care of the victim.
 After this, you will have to practice giving compressions and breathing.

 Once you have accomplished the practical sessions, you will have to sit for a written test about your CPR knowledge.
 Read here about how to prepare for your test.
 If you pass the CPR written test, you will get your certification.

-CPR class – What does it consist?
+CPR class – Learning Summary

 - First Aid – A typical class is inclusive of acute cut, sprain, abrasion and burn care.
 Your instructor will tell you all about making a scene safe for yourself and the victim and also the right way to move the concerning victim.
 Through this part of the class, you will get to learn about the importance of calling for the right help.

 - Heimlich maneuver – You will get to learn all about the functionality of Heimlich maneuver, learn its techniques, and ways to perform the same on infants, children and adults.
 You will also get to learn how to recognize when a person is choking and is in need of assistance and more.